TromboneScott/Oscars/README.txt

   b.
 Click the "Add Image" icon that appears on the nominee
   c.
 Drag and drop the thumbnail image from the IMDB search

+Archive the images in case Google Forms ever goes away
+1. Create a folder for this year's images in the Oscars folder under Google Drive
+2. Right click on each image from the Google Form and save to that folder

 Edit year/data/definitions.xml using Eclipse
 1. Update the year
 2. Update the curtain date and time for the start of the broadcast in local time